Mr. President, if your SEO sucks you're getting outranked.

 ?issue_filter=$issue is used.
 Example:

-https://www.whitehouse.gov/news/, but a quick search in Google shows that hundreds of of these pages are indexed.
-They may want to add a robot noindex tag to these if they don't carry any value.
+https://www.whitehouse.gov/news/, but a (opens in a new tab) shows that hundreds of of these pages are indexed.
+They may want to add a (opens in a new tab) to these if they don't carry any value.
 Or they can set up URL parameters in Google Search Console / Bing Webmaster Tools to communicate how to deal with these type of pages.

 There's something strange going on with pagination as well.
 There are thousands of pages like

 https://www.whitehouse.gov/articles/page/10/?page=10.
 These pages seem to be suffering from an issue that causes pagination to be applied twice.

 We did some poking around to size up the Whitehouse.gov's SEO performance.
 We also found a bunch of other interesting things:

 After publishing pages, they're often updated a few days later with better meta descriptions, Open Graph/Twitter Card descriptions, as well as Open Graph/Twitter Card images:

 Around April 20/21 meta descriptions and Open Graph/Twitter Card descriptions across the board were filled in (likely grabbed from the first paragraph), shortened and automatically truncated:

 Mid-January, the page title template was changed from